Frosty's HVAC

 • [ ] Replace filter if due

-• [ ] Review last summer's electric bills — were they higher than expected?
+• [ ] Review last summer's electric bills — were they higher than expected? (a sign your system is losing efficiency)

-• [ ] Check outdoor condenser — clear any debris, leaves, or yard waste that accumulated over winter
+• [ ] Check outdoor condenser — clear debris, leaves, or yard waste that accumulated over winter

 Cost: $0 (planning month)

-March — Spring AC Tune-Up (Critical)
+March — Spring AC Tune-Up (Critical Month)

-Professional tune-up includes ($150 / Member: $127.50):
+Professional tune-up includes ($150 per system / $127.50 for Frosty Club members):

-• Refrigerant pressure check (looking for leaks)
+• Refrigerant pressure check (looking for leaks — we never "gas and go" per EPA Section 608)

-• Electrical connection tightening and amp draw
+• Electrical connection tightening and amp draw verification

-• Condenser coil cleaning
+• Condenser coil clean

 • Drain line flush